conor-mccaffrey/pands-project2021/README.md

 ### Download and Addition of Dataset to Repository

 The CSV file of the Iris Fisher Dataset was retrieved from the UCI Machine Learning Repository and saved locally (3).
 The CSV file was read into our repository using the Pandas 'read_csv' method.
-Column names were added in order to provide some structre to the dataset to faciliate downstream manipulations.
+Column names were added in order to provide some structure to the dataset to faciliate downstream manipulations.
 I also added 'cm' to each column name just to highlight the measurements were made in centimetres when compiling the data.
 I added this block of code in a try/except block to demonstrate further learning and also to confirm to the user their upload was successful.

 ```Python
 # Upload our dataset and add some structure to it (wrapped in try/except block)